jafriyie1/goanime/README.md

 ## How to use
 To use the streamer, clone the repo.
-After this has been done, navigate to the bin folder and run the binary there.
+After this has been done, navigate to the bin folder and run the binary there (execute ./goanime in your terminal, or double click it).
 All you have to do from there is type out the name of the show and the episode.

 ## Upcoming Features
 - Allow users to put more than one episode